maliacho/employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Screenshot

+## Installation
+You will need to install the Inquirer and MySQL2 Node packages.
+You will also need to install MySQL on your local machine.

+## Technologies Used
+VS Code, MySQL, JavaScript, Inquirer, MySQL2

+## License
+MIT License